 - are pregnant

-If you are a carer you should also have the free flu jab.
+If you are the main carer of an older or disabled person you should also have the free flu vaccine.

-For more information about the free seasonal flu jab from the NHS you can visit the NHS Choices website.
+For more information visit the NHS Choices website.

 Protecting yourself and preventing flu